SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

     write-host
     Write-Host "Thanks for using this script" -ForegroundColor Yellow Write-Host
-    Write-Host "For bug, feedback and comments, please see the 5G Networks GitHub" Write-Host "https://github.com/sbcconnect"
+    Write-Host "For bug, feedback and comments, please see the SBC Connect GitHub" Write-Host "https://github.com/sbcconnect"
     Write-Host
     pause